 How then can I do this great wickedness and SIN AGAINST GOD?” – Genesis 9:9

-A simple reading of Genesis 9:9 Joseph obviously knew that committing adultery was a sin against Yahweh by disobeying one of His moral laws.
-From this evidence, we would have to assume that these men as attested in Scripture were aware of certain moral laws already in place by God.
+A simple reading of Genesis 9:9 reveals that Joseph obviously knew that committing adultery was a sin against God by disobeying one of His moral laws.
+From this evidence, we would have to assume that these men as attested in Scripture were aware of certain moral laws already set in place by God.

-There is compelling evidence that God’s moral laws are eternal in nature from the testament of Yahweh telling Moses to make a sanctuary among his people where His presence would dwell.
+There is compelling evidence that God’s moral laws are eternal in nature from the testament of God telling Moses to make a sanctuary among his people where His presence would dwell.

 And let them MAKE ME A SANCTUARY, that I may dwell in their midst. – Exodus 25:8